CobaltFusion/DebugViewPP/README.md

 - highlight: lines containing a matching expression will be highlighted using the specified foreground and background colors
 - token: only the matching expression will be highlighted using the specified foreground and background colors
 - track: lines containing a matching expression will be focused and centered if possible.
 Note: auto scroll turns off if a track filter is matched
 - stop: if a matching expression is found autoscroll is turned off, all track filters will be disabled and the line is focused.
-Note: stop filters work only of autoscroll is on, think of a stop-filter as a one-shot track filter
+Note: stop filters work only if autoscroll is on, think of a stop-filter as a single-shot track filter
 - beep: a standard windows beep (configurable in config panel->sounds) is played

 *Practical uses*: